serge-sedelnikov/xstate.net/README.md

     - ~~Has OnEntry actions~~;
     - ~~Has OnExit actions~~;
     - Can be a final state;
-    - Can be a transition state;
+    - Can be a transient state;
 - Service
     - ~~Executes while machine in the state, can change state via callback("name");~~
     - has OnDone transition in case of service is async;